powersimmani/ACR_alphafold/README.md

  - [Wesley De Neve](https://github.com/wmdeneve)
  - [Hyunjin Shim]()

-!!!
-This section will be updated when the expansive study is published.

 ## References
 [‘It Will Change Everything’: DeepMind’s AI Makes Gigantic Leap in Solving Protein Structures.”
 Nature 588 (7837): 203–4.][1]